-By Laura Cascisto
+By Laura Casciato

-MAGNOLIA SCIENCE ACAD, son Nolasco - teamed up with their ruel Healthy Kids Day on Saturday, April pancake breakfast and a variety of different organizations with informative health and safety booths aimed to help you and your families enjoy maintaining a healthy lifestyle.
+MAGNOLIA SCIENCE ACAD, son Nolasco - teamed up with their nual Healthy Kids Day on Saturday, April REGIONAL teacher Tim Saka, and volunteer engineer 18th, 2009, Heathy Kids Day will include a pancake breakfast and a variety of different organizations with informative health and safety booths aimed to help you and your families enjoy maintaining a healthy idestyle.
 There will be children's games to highlight health awareness plus you will have the opportunity to sign up for summer camps!
-Mark your calendars for April 16th, and come enjoy a day of fun with your whole family!
+Mark your calendars for April 18h, and come enjoy a day of fun with your whole family!